cirosantilli/cpp-cheat/gcc/introduction.md

 GCC is arguably the most popular C and C++ compiler.

+GCC stands for GNU Compiler Collection: *not* C compiler, and currently compiles: C, C++, Objective-C, Fortran, Java, Ada, and Go.

 The Linux kernel uses GCC extensions so you need it to build it.

 `gcc` is the C compiler.
 It is a large frontend for other tools such as `as`, `cpp`.